 Propane Generator Fuel Consumption:

-Propane generator fuel usage is among the most efficient.
+Propane generator fuel usage is among the most environmentally friendly.
 Propane has a long shelf life, is clean burning, and easily stored in small or large tanks.
 Better yet, home delivery is available which makes it even easier and convenient.
-Propane is much less expensive per gallon, but is burned more quickly.
+Propane is burned more quickly.
 For example, a 20 kilowatt unit would burn about 3.44 gallons per hour, and a 35 kilowatt unit would burn 6.1 gallons per hour.

 Natural Gas Generator Fuel Consumption:

 Many homes are already equipped with a tank for a supply of natural gas.
 Therefore, this makes natural gas a highly convenient way to fuel your generator.
 Like propane, natural gas is easy to store and can be delivered right to your door.
 Practically speaking, when considering Nat Gas generators for your home, it would be tied into an already existing application.
 At full load, a 20 kilowatt unit would use about 289ft³/hour.
 A 30 kilowatt unit would use about 416ft³/hour at full load.

 Depending on your intended use of a generator; you will need to factor in all of the information given to make your decision.
 The type of fuel you decide to use will narrow the choices you have when it comes to purchasing a generator.